 Many people mistakenly blame issues like IBS for their distress.
 In reality, specific parasitic infections could be the true cause.

 Distinguishing between these conditions is vital.
-The underlying causes and treatments differ significantly for each type of problem.
-Specialized testing often identifies the exact organism involved.
+The underlying causes and treatments differ significantly, and specialized testing often identifies the exact organism involved.

 Recognizing the Signs and Symptoms of Parasitic Infections